Lime Slurry is the latest trend that is here to stay and I am so excited to show you how to lime slurry a brick fireplace in just one weekend!

 If your fireplace has an old brick color that doesn't suit your style, then this will bring new life with a unique look for your home.

-A few years ago, we gave our ugly painted brick fireplace an update using Romabio MicroGrip Primer and Masonry Flat Paint.
+A few years ago, we gave our ugly brick fireplace covered in latex paint an update using Romabio MicroGrip Primer and Masonry Flat Paint.

 And while it was a stunning finish, I couldn't get past the ugly divots and worm markings in the brick.